spring-attic/spring-data-rest-webmvc/README.md

 Either use this project as a template for your own project, or simply include your own artifacts as dependencies in the `build.gradle` file.

-The easiest way to get going with the REST exporter is to simply run the embedded Jetty servlet container built into Gradle:
+The easiest way to get going with the REST exporter is to simply run the embedded Tomcat servlet container:

-    ./gradlew jettyRun
+    ./gradlew tomcatRun

-This will expose a server at `http://localhost:8080/data/`.
+This will expose a server at `http://localhost:8080/spring-data-rest-webmvc/`.
 Issue curl requests to find out what services are available.

 Alternatively, you can build a WAR file using `./gradlew war`, and deploy that into your servlet container.